-This (currently discontinued) course was the first of several didactics modules that trainee teachers were expected to take in their studies at the University of Graz.
+This course was the first of several didactics modules that trainee teachers were expected to take in their studies at the University of Graz.
 It consisted of 13 lectures with a practical component (Vorlesung mit Übung), which aimed to acquaint participants with aspects of language pedagogy, and to help them reflect on them using structured tasks.
-Some of the themes that were discussed include communicative language teaching, learning autonomy, the four skills (listening, speaking, reading and writing) and testing.
+Some of the themes with which students engaged included: communicative language teaching, learning autonomy, the four skills (listening, speaking, reading and writing) and testing.

 Applied Linguistics for Language Teachers

 Last taught: Summer 2018

 This course consists of 13 lectures with a practical component (Vorlesung mit Übung), which introduce participants to salient themes in Applied Linguistics which are relevant to their teaching practice.
 Topics include the relevance of theory to practice, the role of English as a product of and vehicle for globalisation, second language acquisition, aspects of language learning psychology (e.g., motivation) and more. (more… )